Are analysts optimistic about Lantheus Holdings Inc.'s (NASDAQ:LNTH) stock? - The Dwinnex

 Earnings Estimates

-The firm’s stock currently is rated by 7 analysts.
+Current recommendations for the stock of the company come from 7 analysts.
 On average, analysts expect EPS of $0.96 for the current quarter, with a high estimate of $1.01 and a low estimate of $0.89, while EPS last year was $0.25.
 The consensus estimate for the next quarter is $1.06, with high estimates of $1.09 and low estimates of $1.03.

 Analysts are recommending an EPS of between $3.88 and $3.81 for the fiscal current year, implying an average EPS of $3.84.
 EPS for the following year is $4.21, with 7 analysts recommending between $4.36 and $4.02.